Extended Parallel Corpus for Amharic-English Machine Translation

 \section{Related Work}

-There are parallel corpora for Amharic-English machine translation.
-The most notable ones are the ``Amharic-English bilingual corpus'' (AEBC), ``English-Ethiopian languages parallel corpora'' (EEL), the ``low resource languages for emergent incidents: Amharic representative language pack'' (LORELEI-Amharic), and the OPUS collection.
+There were attempts to compile parallel corpora for Amharic-English machine translation.
+The most notable ones are the ``Amharic-English bilingual corpus'', ``English-Ethiopian languages parallel corpora'' \cite{DBLP:conf/coling/AbateMTMAMAASAT18}, the ``Low Resource Languages for Emergent Incidents: Amharic representative language pack'' (LORELEI-Amharic) \cite{DBLP:conf/sltu/TraceyS20}, and the OPUS collection \cite{DBLP:conf/lrec/Tiedemann12}.

-AEBC\footnote{Available at: \url{http://catalog.elra.info/en-us/repository/browse/ELRA-W0074/}} is hosted by the European Language Resource Association and contains parallel text from legal and news domains.
-The size of the corpus is thirteen thousand parallel sentence pairs.

-Abate et al. \cite{DBLP:conf/coling/AbateMTMAMAASAT18} compiled the EEL parallel corpora.
-The Amharic-English corpus has only forty thousand sentence pairs.

-LORELEI-Amharic was developed by the Linguistic Data Consortium \cite{DBLP:conf/sltu/TraceyS20}.
-It has sixty thousand sentence pairs.
-Though LORELEI-Amharic is larger than AEBC and EEL, still it is not sufficient to train machine translation models that have competitive performance \cite{DBLP:conf/aclnmt/KoehnK17} \cite{DBLP:conf/emnlp/LampleOCDR18}.
+The European Language Resource Association (ELRA) hosts the Amharic-English bilingual corpus, containing a small parallel text from legal and news domains. \newcite{DBLP:conf/coling/AbateMTMAMAASAT18} compiled small-sized English-Ethiopian languages parallel corpora.
+Linguistic Data Consortium developed the LORELEI-Amharic corpus.
+Although LORELEI-Amharic is larger than Amharic-English bilingual corpus and English-Ethiopian languages parallel corpora, it is still not sufficient to train machine translation models with competitive performance \cite{DBLP:conf/aclnmt/KoehnK17,DBLP:conf/emnlp/LampleOCDR18}.
 Besides, the parallel text was collected from discussion forums, newswires, and weblogs.
 Discussion forums and weblogs are susceptible to spelling mistakes.
-As there is no available spell checker to assist Amharic writers, the problem becomes even worse \cite{DBLP:conf/lrec/GezmuNS18}.
+The problem worsens as there is no readily available spell checker to assist Amharic writers.

-In the OPUS collection \cite{DBLP:conf/lrec/Tiedemann12} there are parallel corpora for Amharic and English pair.
-For this language pair, some of the corpora have a few hundred parallel sentences (\emph{e.g.}, Tatoeba, GlobalVoices, and TED2020); some use archaic language (\emph{e.g.}, Tanzil and bible-uedin); and others contain misaligned parallel sentences (\emph{e.g.}, MultiCCAligned and JW300).
+In the OPUS collection, there are parallel corpora for Amharic and English.
+For this language pair, however, some of the corpora have a few hundred parallel sentences (\textit{e.g.}, Tatoeba, GlobalVoices, and TED2020); some use archaic language (\textit{e.g.}, Tanzil and bible-uedin); and others contain misaligned parallel sentences (\textit{e.g.}, MultiCCAligned and JW300).

-The lack of clean, sizable, and contemporary-language parallel corpora impedes the progress in Amharic-English machine translation.
-So far, Teshome et al. \cite{teshome2015phoneme} performed a phoneme-based SMT by converting Amharic grapheme to phoneme.
-However, they used a small corpus of approximately eighteen thousand sentence pairs for training the model.
-Still, their corpus is not available for the research community.
+The lack of clean, sizable, readily available, and contemporary-language parallel corpora impede the progress in Amharic-English machine translation.
+There were few attempts in Amharic-English machine translation using small-sized corpora \cite{DBLP:conf/sltu/TeshomeB12,teshome2015phoneme,DBLP:journals/mt/AshengoAA21}.
+Still, their corpora are not readily available for the research community.